AjAnubolu/DSA_Final/README.md

 - Creates and returns a deep copy of the `Square` instance.
 - The cloned `Square` has the same coordinates and, if present, a reference to the same `Piece` object (note: this does not clone the `Piece` object itself, just copies the reference).

+## Future Improvements
+Here is a link to the [rules of chess notation](https://www.chess.com/terms/chess-notation) for reference.
 ## Acknowledgment
 -Thank you to <ins>Ms. Shahin</ins> for teaching me how to code throughout high school!